sky-uk/supercell/README.md

 ## Installation

-Layout is split into two core files:
+Supercell is split into two core files:

 * **`_tools.widths.scss`**, which contains a mixin which we need to call (i.e.
-  Layout does not execute this mixin itself) in order to generate a suite of (responsive) width classes in the format `.u-width-1/2`.
+  Supercell does not execute this mixin itself) in order to generate a suite of (responsive) width classes in the format `.u-width-1/2`.
 * **`_objects.layout.scss`**, which is the actual grid-like structure that will lay out our UI.